Skip to Content

 Abstract

-In recent years, green activation modes have been explored in this field owing to the growing interest in the development of environmentally benign synthetic methods.
-The most common and general approach to green photoredox catalysis is the use of organic photocatalysts.
+Visible-light-mediated transformations, with their distinct mechanistic pathways, have enabled the development of a broad spectrum of reactions.
+In recent years, efforts have increasingly focused on green activation strategies, driven by the rising demand for environmentally benign synthetic methodologies.
+The most common and general approach to greener photoredox catalysis is the use of organic photocatalysts.
 Various organophotocatalysts, including newly developed catalysts and traditional organic dyes, such as rose bengal, eosin Y, and 4CzIPN (2,4,5,6-tetrakis(9H-carbazol-9-yl)-isophthalonitrile) (Figure 1), have been employed in numerous reactions.3b,4

 Acknowledgment